|

 tight.
 Have the racket face where you want to hit it.
 Practice them.

-Q. How do I prepare to defence a smash from my opponent?
+Q. How do I prepare to defence a smash from my

 A. Make sure you come back to the centre (base).
 Bend your knees a